nmjoshid43/STSContactApiProject/README.md

 # Contact API - RESTful
 What are all the actions that you may want to do with an Contact API?

-list all entries in the Contact, add a new entry, update an entry, delete an entry
+1.list all entries in the Contact

+2.add a new entry

+3.update an entry

+4.delete an entry

 -Each contact in the contact has first name, last name,email and phone number and status(active/Inactive).